Since 6 April 2020, Employment Allowance operates as de minimis state aid.

 - To claim the Employment Allowance, select Enable

-- The claim for the Employment Allowance is made via an EPS.
+- Where it is established that you are eligible to claim the employment allowance, the claim for the employment allowance is made via an EPS.
 Simply click Prepare an EPS:

 - The Employment Allowance section on the Employer Payment Summary will now be available for you to complete.